jeffmacd/pyqbclient/README.md

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A list of columns in your DataFrame you wish to be uploaded while excluding all others (except merge if specified)

+\
+Will upload records to the table based on the dataframe provided.
+Results are returned in logging.

 ```
 my_table_client.post_data(external_df=df)